Why does gender-stereotyped toy marketing matter?

 And children are taking in these messages about what girls and boys are ‘supposed to like’ They are looking for patterns and social rules – they understand the gender rule ‘This is for boys and that is for girls,’ in the same way as other sorts of social rules, like ‘Don’t hit”.
 These rigid boundaries turn children away from their true preferences, and provide a fertile ground for bullying.

 Role play toys sometimes seem decades behind the real world, reflecting outdated stereotypes; doctor kits for boys, nurse kits for girls, DIY for boys and cooking and cleaning for girls, aggression for boys, princessy glamour for girls… In the 21st century things have moved on.
+When you see fathers with pushchairs on streets across the country, there’s surely nothing surprising about a boy with a buggy or a doll?

 It’s easy for retailers to make a positive difference, and they should benefit too